-“A rock project began in 1990 when quarry owner Iris Lamb was looking for a way to rejuvenate stone sales.
+Take a short walking tour around Salmo and visit our seven unique flagstone murals depicting Salmo’s mining history.
+The “rock project” began in 1990 when quarry owner Iris Lamb was looking for a way to rejuvenate stone sales.
 That was when the Stone Masonry Training Institute opened.
-Stone murals artist Charlotte Planidin and student masons used the rock by number technique to place the different coloured stones.
-Take a short walking tour around Salmo and visit these 6 unique flagstone murals.” (from kootenayrockies.com)
+Stone murals artist Charlotte Planidin and student masons used the rock by number technique to place the different coloured stones. (from kootenayrockies.com)

 Visit our photo gallery for a full description and location details of all the rock murals in Salmo.

 Salmo is home to the world’s largest penny which stands 8 feet tall.
 It was dedicated on July 1, 1995, Canada’s birthday, in honor of Penny Power.